On this page

-As discussed earlier, an IDP-initiated login flow starts from the IDP.
-Since it begins on the IDP side, there is no additional context about what the user is trying to access on the SP side other than the fact that the user is trying to get authenticated and access the SP.
-Typically, once the user is authenticated, the browser will be taken to a generic landing page in the SP.
+As discussed earlier, an IdP-initiated sign-in flow starts from the IdP.
+Since it begins on the IdP side, there is no additional context about what the user is trying to access on the SP side other than the fact that the user is trying to get authenticated and access the SP.
+Typically, after the user is authenticated, the browser will be taken to a generic landing page in the SP.

-In an SP-initiated flow, the user tries to access a protected resource directly on the SP side without the IDP being aware of the attempt.
+In an SP-initiated flow, the user tries to access a protected resource directly on the SP side without the IdP being aware of the attempt.
 Two issues arise.
-First is the need to identify the right IDP if authentication of a federated identity is needed.
-With SP-initiated login, the SP initially does not know anything about the identity.
-As a developer, you need to figure out how the SP can determine which IDP should be receiving the SAML request.
-In some cases, if your application URLs contain subdomain information that is mapped to a unique tenant and IDP, then the resource link being hit is enough to identify the IDP.
-If this isn't the case, then you might need to prompt the end user for additional information from the end user such as user id, email, or a company id; something that allows the SP to identify which IDP the user attempting to access the resource belongs to.
+First is the need to identify the right IdP if authentication of a federated identity is needed.
+With SP-initiated sign in, the SP initially doesn't know anything about the identity.
+As a developer, you need to figure out how the SP can determine which IdP should be receiving the SAML request.
+In some cases, if your application URLs contain subdomain information that is mapped to a unique tenant and IdP, then the resource link being hit is enough to identify the IdP.
+If this isn't the case, then you might need to prompt the end user for additional information from the end user such as user ID, email, or a company ID.
+You need something that allows the SP to identify which IdP the user attempting to access the resource belongs to.
 Remember, you are only prompting for an identifier, not credentials.
-Okta also supports to pass the identifier to the IDP with parameter "LoginHint", so that the user does not need to input the identifier again when redirected to IDP to login.
-For instruction to trigger Okta to send the "LoginHint" to IDP, see Redirecting with SAML Deep Links.
+Okta also supports to pass the identifier to the IdP with parameter "LoginHint", so that the user doesn't need to input the identifier again when redirected to IdP to sign in.
+For instruction to trigger Okta to send the "LoginHint" to IdP, see Redirecting with SAML Deep Links.

-Another issue with SP-initiated login flow is the support for deep links.
+Another issue with SP-initiated sign-in flow is the support for deep links.
 Most applications support deep links.
 For example, you might receive a link to a document that resides on a content management system.
 Ideally, if you need to authenticate prior to accessing the document, you would like to be taken to the document immediately after authentication.